-- A 5/10/15% reduction on resource budget is applied to FSS (based on 17/18 budget allocation).
-Whilst 18/19 budgets are yet to be confirmed, it is unlikely FSS will see a reduction at these levels. - 2017/18 out turn rolled forward into 2018/19 budget. - EU exit increases the demand for regulatory oversight and the cost of official controls but there is no additional funding to match the increased demand.
+- A 5/10/15% reduction on resource budget is applied to FSS (based on 18/19 budget allocation). - EU exit increases the demand for regulatory oversight and the cost of official controls but there is no additional funding to match the increased demand.